Position Title: Resource Development Coordinator

 - Communicate regularly with the Executive Director.

-- Provide all paperwork and reports needed to CF/CIS.
+- Provide all paperwork and reports needed to Children First/CIS.

-- Attend and participate in all CF/CIS staff functions.
+- Attend and participate in all CF/CIS staff functions including staff meetings.

 - Cross train, share information and communicate with all applicable staff.